miguelvc6/mvazquez.github.io/blog/posts/2024-11-17-llm-agents/content.md

 <p style="text-align:center; font-style: italic;">Agentic LLM workflows as loop: Plan, Act, Observe. </p>

-As a simple example, consider the common case of a software developer that uses chatGPT to write a code program.
-They start stating the problem and asking the model to "think step by step".
+As a simple example, consider the common case of a software developer that uses ChatGPT to write a code program.
+They start by stating the problem and asking the model to "think step by step".
 The agent **plans** the actions it should take.
 Then it **writes** the code.
-The developer copies that code, pastes it in the script and runs the program.
-If it fails, they paste the **error trace** to chatgpt to fix it, and if it **works** then the task is finished.
+The developer copies that code, pastes it into the script and runs the program.
+If it fails, they paste the **error trace** to ChatGPT to fix it, and if it **works** then the task is finished.

-If you automatize this in a loop, it becomes a simple agentic workflow, where the words in bold font correspond to planning, acting and observing.
+If you automate this in a loop, it becomes a simple agentic workflow, where the words in bold font correspond to planning, acting and observing.

 All the text that is generated by the model during a task is called the **reasoning trace**.